February 20, 2021

 The pandemic-driven healthcare system crisis made regulatory bodies reconsider telehealth eligibility and reimbursement.
 In December 2020, CMS issued the final rule expanding telehealth coverage and reimbursement.
 Now beneficiaries may come from any area, not only rural ones.
 Telehealth coverage is expanded to over 100 extra services, which allows a wider range of providers to offer it (physical therapists, occupational therapists, speech-language pathologists, and more).
 However, some of the changes are temporary and will be revoked when the pandemic is over.

 The healthcare system used to be supply-driven, rotating around the doctor.
 Whenever a patient required care, they had to locate a doctor, make an appointment within her office hours, wait in front of the practice room, finally be seen, and then go through the same process for a follow-up appointment.

 Telehealth is turning the system on its head, making it demand- and patient-driven, when a patient can choose the form of care they want and access it anytime, anywhere.

-Mobile payments are finally coming to healthcare from retail and entertainment verticals, bringing in long-anticipated convenience.
+Mobile payments have finally come to healthcare from retail and entertainment verticals, bringing in long-anticipated convenience.
 This step unwinds the consumerism era of healthcare, cutting on bureaucracy in the most stagnated part of the care cycle—patient billing.
-In 2018, 29% of all online payments processed by InstaMed, a medical payment network, were made via mobile devices.

 The internet of things is gradually taking over the industry despite regulatory uncertainty.
 According to Grand View Research, the IoT in the global healthcare market was valued at $147.1 billion in 2018, with an expected annual growth rate of over 19.9% by 2025.
 Hopefully, five years from now IoT will prove the forecast right and get widespread adoption, fostered by both regulators and payers.